Ready to take your swimming to the next level? Here is the swimming gear every serious swimmer should be rocking in their swim bag.

 9. Swim parachutes

-Swim parachutes are a way to create extra drag in the water.
-It’s literally a mini parachute that attaches via a nylon strap to your waist, catching water behind you, increasing the resistance you face in the water.
+Swim parachutes are a way to create extra drag and get stronger in the water.
+They are literally mini parachutes designed specifically for swimmers that attach via a nylon strap to your waist.
+The parachute catches water behind you, increasing the resistance you face in the water.

-I love my using swim parachutes (I’ve got a medium size one for long course swimming and an extra-large ‘chute for short course, max power reps) as they force me to really nail that early vertical forearm at the top of the swim stroke.
+I love using swim parachutes (I’ve got a medium-size one for long-course swimming and an extra-large ‘chute for short course, max power reps) as they force me to really nail that early vertical forearm at the top of the swim stroke.

 10. Swim gear bag